 Strawberries are in such high demand that they’re on supermarket shelves year-round, but the best time to enjoy them is actually during spring and summer: from April until August, they’re at their sweetest and most fragrant.
 So here are a dozen strawberry recipes to make the most of your own backyard harvest or farmers’ market haul, plus some pointers on making them last.

 Picking and Storing Strawberries

-If you grow strawberries, you’ll have the very best fruit to choose from, but at the grocery store, look for baskets of locally-grown berries; otherwise, head to the farmer’s market and seek out firm, shiny, dark red strawberries that are free of mold and still have perky stems attached.
+If you grow strawberries, you’ll have the very best fruit to choose from, but at the grocery store, look for baskets of locally grown berries; otherwise, head to the farmer’s market and seek out firm, shiny, dark red strawberries that are free of mold and still have perky stems attached.
 Avoid any with a trace of mold; they’ll last for a few days, but to help prolong their shelf life, you can also give them a bath in hot (125°F) water.
 And try this trick for storing strawberries so they last longer:

 Or try one of these food storage containers specially designed to keep fruit and vegetables fresh for longer.